gacou54/pakell/README.md

 ## Utilization

-pakell initialize a config file in .config directory, pakell.conf.
+pakell initialize a config file in the .config directory, pakell.conf.
-It should be empty the first time.
+It should be empty at the first utilization.
 Keywords in there are the ones that pakell will look for when parsing file/directory.

 To add a keyword: